Stay informed to protect Boulder County

 Boulder County taxpayers have paid more than $100 million dollars since 1983 (three elections over the past 25 years) to maintain the Open Space program.
 Our public land is intended for only three purposes: recreation, agriculture and environmental conservation - not oil & gas development!

 Join us as we mount a legal defense.
-Donations are tax deductible.
+Donations are tax deductible to Resilient Communities Network.

 1) BOULDER COUNTY - You may donate to support a citizen lawsuit to block the drilling permits in Boulder County to have us be ready if/when they are issued for Crestone Peak Resources by the state regulatory agency, the Colorado Oil & Gas Conservation Commission (COGCC).

-2) STATEWIDE MARTINEZ CASE - Equally important: donate to enable our legal team to successfully defend the Martinez vs. COGCC case that will be going before the Colorado Supreme Court.
-Our legal team helped win this case in March 2017.
+2) STATEWIDE MARTINEZ CASE - Equally important: donate to enable our legal team to successfully defend the Martinez vs. COGCC case that has been heard by the Colorado Supreme Court.
 This landmark decision reiterates the COGCC's responsibility to put public health and safety, our environment and the right of future generations to have a livable climate over the interests of mineral rights extraction.
 The decision is now standing law in Colorado.

 We must successfully defend this decision as it provides a legal foundation for the COGCC to not issue ANY drilling permits until the case is heard at the Colorado Supreme Court.
 Plus the case gives legal precedent for ALL lawsuits in Colorado filed by citizens, local government and environmental organizations to protect people's rights over the economic gain of the O&G industry.
 Our lead attorney, Dan Leftwich of MindDrive Legal Services, is co-counsel on this case along with attorneys from Our Children's Trust.